 After hitting a high in 2015, U.S. retail egg prices have moderated over the past two years, according to the Bureau of Labor Statistics (BLS) (Figure 3).
 Slightly higher than 2016 in 2017, retail egg prices sat at $1.82/dozen.
 Although the prices for eggs with a claim such as free range or cage free remain generally higher than conventional eggs, the majority of eggs sold in grocery/retail chains remain the conventional type.
 According to data from IRI, Grocery Headquarters, private-label eggs still account for the large majority of fresh egg brands being sold in the U.S. in 2018.
 The three leading brands following private label — Eggland’s Best, led in a distant second by Pete & Gerry’s and then Cal-Maine Sunups (Figure 4) — all offer cage-free or free-range eggs.
 Data from Simons Research LLC also confirms this, showing that consumers overwhelmingly used nonorganic eggs compared with organic eggs (Figure 5).

 Markets to watch

-As noted by OECD-FAO’s report, a number of developing countries around the world are experiencing GDP growth and agricultural innovation, along with changing dietary habits.
+As noted by OECD-FAO’s report, several developing countries around the world are experiencing GDP growth and agricultural innovation, along with changing dietary habits.
 One of these regions is in the Middle East/North Africa region.
-Here the share of meat and eggs in the average diet in the region has grown from 12.2 percent in 2001 to a projected 15.5 percent of the diet by 2027.
+Here, the share of meat and eggs in the average diet in the region has grown from 12.2% in 2001 to a projected 15.5% of the diet by 2027.